Matssch/organic-seo-growth-case/README.md

-# Organic SEO Growth Case
+# Organic SEO growth case

 How my team and I grew organic traffic from approximately 2,000 to 6,500 monthly visitors in six months.